xmlking/toolkit/confy/README.md

 }
 ```

-With the `anonymous:"true"` tag specified, the environment variable for the `Description` field is `CONFIG_DESCRIPTION`.
+With the `anonymous:"true"` tag specified, the environment variable for the `Description` field is `CONFY_DESCRIPTION`.
-Without the `anonymous:"true"`tag specified, then environment variable would include the embedded struct name and be `CONFIG_DETAILS_DESCRIPTION`.
+Without the `anonymous:"true"`tag specified, then environment variable would include the embedded struct name and be `CONFY_DETAILS_DESCRIPTION`.

 * With flags